 It is notable that the 80D has a hotshoe, while the AZ901 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 80D and the AZ901 are recent models that are part of the current product line-up of Kodak.
+The AZ901 is a recent model that features in the current product line-up of Kodak.
 In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.